The CRiT ToolkitAbout Us

 Research challenges can differ based on the kind of company you are partnering with.

-Gather information about the company from reliable, independent sources before committing to agreements and ask yourself: Do I trust the company I am going to work with?
+Gather information about the company from reliable, independent sources before committing to agreements.
+Ask yourself: Do I trust the company I am going to work with?

 Is the company acting in bad faith?
 Consider the details you know about the company, and how you know about them.